The Story of Melvin J. Schenck | An American Hero

 Mary’s husband John testified that the couple “never had any trouble whatsoever”.
 As to the two dollars, he stated he was going to give her that money but he couldn’t remember where he put it.
 Later, he stated he was just teasing her.

-Oddly, he did not remember seeing Lilly Finley was at the house until after his wife announced she was going to die.
+Oddly, he did not remember seeing Lilly Finley at the house until after his wife announced she was going to die.

 Early in his testimony, John Knaff testified that he and Mary had five children, but all were dead.
 There were no follow-up questions by the coroner or any of the jurors on that point.